top of page

 You might wonder: "If my body produces creatine naturally, why supplement?"
 The answer lies in efficiency and optimization.

-This significant increase makes perfect sense—it's far more efficient to directly supplement with creatine than to supply precursor ingredients (glycine, methionine, and L-arginine) and hope your body prioritizes creatine synthesis.
+This significant increase makes perfect sense—it's far more efficient to directly supplement with creatine than to "hope" your body prioritizes creatine synthesis.

 People doing push-ups with dumbbells in a bright gym.
 They're focused, wearing athletic gear.
 Sunlight streams through large windows.
 Creatine supplementation can enhance muscle strength.